carpentries-incubator/reproducible-publications-quarto/episodes/07-code-chunks.md

 ## Run Code from an external script in a code chunk

-Now, we will learn how to call code from an external script instead of copying and pasting code from a code chunk in the rmd document that resides in an r script in a different directory of our project.
-There are at least several benefits to running code in this modular fashion instead of copy/pasting:
+Let's add another figure generated from code.
+This time around let's see how to run code in a code chunk from an external R script instead of unelegantly copying and pasting the code from a R script to a code chunk in our `.rmd`.

+There are at least a few benefits to running code in this modular fashion instead of copy/pasting:
 1. Automatic updates: if the code gets updated in the R script, it automatically be updated in the rmd document as well.
 2. Readability: calling code externally only takes several lines of code - versus copy/pasting 50+ lines of code from our scripts.
 3. Less fussing with relative paths* - we had to change the code slightly in the first example to update the file path to the data set, with this method we won't have to modify the source code.

-*unfortunately, one cannot eliminate working with relative paths, there is just the question of the greater of two evils.
+*unfortunately you will never be free of relative paths, but you can make it a bit easier on yourself.

 First, find the FIXME in the rmd document for Fig 4 (ctrl-f "Fig 4").
 We need to add the code for the hormone analysis.